parallax/ddt/README.md

 DDT (Drag and Drop Tables) is a library that adds drag and drop reordering support to HTML tables.

-**This does not support IE at the moment and we do not currently intend to make it support IE in the foreseeable future**
+**This library does not support any version of IE currently.
+You can track IE support at #46.**

 ## Todo